b97tsk/reactive-tree/README.md

 #### function createBranch()

-Creates a branch with a handler and/or a scheduler.
+Create a branch with a handler and/or a scheduler.

 If 'scheduler' is not specified, but the parent branch has one, that one will be used.
 That is to say, inner branches share the same scheduler from their parent